What is emergency contraception?

 If you have had unprotected sex then you can get the IUD fitted within five days and it should stop you from getting pregnant (it is 99.9% effective as an emergency contraceptive).
 To do this, you will have to visit your GP or local sexual health clinic.
 The IUD can also be left in once it has been inserted and used as long-term contraception.

-Is the IUD suitable for me?
+Is the Copper Coil suitable for me?

 Although there can be some discomfort (usually like period cramps) when having the IUD fitted, it can be used by the majority of women.
 Periods can be heavier after insertion but this tends to settle and your cycle ought to remain the same.
-The IUD should not be fitted, however, if you have:
+The coil should not be fitted, however, if you have:

 - an untreated pelvic infection or sexually transmitted infection